codsen/codsen/packages/html-img-alt/readme.md

 1. If `alt` attribute is missing on any `img` tag, it will add an empty-one.
 2. If `alt` attribute is present on any `img` tag, it will run its contents through [string-unfancy](https://github.com/codsen/string-unfancy) to:
     - decode all HTML entities, recursively (in case multiple HTML encoding was applied)
     - replace "fancy" characters with their simpler equivalents within ASCII range.
-For example, curly single quotes are changed into single apostrophes.
+For example, single curly quotes are changed into single apostrophes.
 This includes dashes and all sorts of double quotes.
     - replace all non-breaking spaces with regular spaces
 3. If `img` `alt` attribute has single quotes, it will remove them and all content within and replace with a pair of empty double quotes.
-4. It will also normalise the whitespace within `img` tags, leaving one space between attributes and leaving one space before closing slash (XHTML) or closing bracket (HTML).
+4. It will also normalise the white space within `img` tags, leaving one space between attributes and leaving one space before the closing slash (XHTML) or closing bracket (HTML).

-It works fine with both HTML and XHTML, it doesn't touch the closing slashes.
+It works fine with both HTML and XHTML; it doesn't touch the closing slashes.
 Use a separate library for setting closing slashes on HTML tags.

 The main USP of this library is that **it does not parse the HTML**.
-It will never `throw` and error because of a dirty code.
+It will never `throw` an error because of a dirty code.
 It might throw because of wrong input type, but not because of something in the code.

 **[⬆ &nbsp;back to top](#)**